BTC, ETH, USDT

 The Merge & Ethereum 2.0

 Ethereum has also faced challenges and criticism in the past years.
-The cryptocurrency’s popularity led to network congestion, sometimes making transaction fees as high as $50, while its competitors like Solana (SOL) and Cardano (ADA) offer significantly lower transaction fees.
+The cryptocurrency’s popularity led to network congestion, sometimes resulting in transaction fees as high as $50, while competitors like Solana (SOL) and Cardano (ADA) offer significantly lower transaction fees.

-In September 2022, Ethereum transitioned from Proof-of-Work (PoW) to a Proof-of-Stake (PoS) system in an upgrade called ‘The Merge’.
+In September 2022, Ethereum transitioned from Proof-of-Work (PoW) to Proof-of-Stake (PoS) with the ‘The Merge’ upgrade.

 One of these improvements, called ‘’Proto-Danksharding’ was already launched in 2024, and Ethereum 2.0’s scalability roadmap has ‘Full Danksharding’ as the next milestone, which is said to increase Ethereum’s transactions per second to more than 100,000, possibly reducing transaction fees as well.